kimjoar/writings/integration-tests.md

 ===============================

-Throughout my last project we have had an interesting approach to testing our JavaScript code.
+Throughout my last project we have had an interesting approach to testing our Backbone.js code.
 Instead of unit testing each and every bit of the application, we mock out Ajax requests and test that the application works end-to-end.
 Of course, for complex methods we also write unit tests.
-Our main goal, however, is not to write a lot of tests, but to be more confident that the application work as expected from a user's standpoint.
+Our main goal, however, is not to write a lot of tests, but to be more confident that the application work as expected from a user's point of view.

 We have experienced three primary benefits from these tests: